microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/senet-tutorial.md

 {% include image.html url="/assets/img/create-apikey-2.png" description="Add an App" %}
 {% include image.html url="/assets/img/create-apikey-3.png" description="APIkey generated" %}

 Go back to Postman and edit your environment.
-Copy the apikey and enter your username and password.
+Copy the APIkey and enter your username and password.
-This allows you to run the Authentication -> Request pipe token.
+This allows you to run the request `Authentication -> Request pipe token`.
 The generated token is returned under the `access token` key in the result set and is valid for an unlimited time.
 The Pipe token can only be used to post data to the microshare platform.

 Later we'll use the `Request Token` call that returns an access token which only valid for 48 hours and can be used with the other microshare APIs.